tinkernels/zerossl-ip-cert/README.md

 ### Configuration File

-You can find a sample configuration file [here](https://github.com/tinkernels/zerossl-ip-cert/blob/master/exec/sample-config.yaml), with enough comments in it.
+You can find a sample configurationfile [here](https://github.com/tinkernels/zerossl-ip-cert/blob/master/exec/sample-config.yaml), with enough commentsin it.

  And also a state record sample file [here](https://github.com/tinkernels/zerossl-ip-cert/blob/master/exec/sample-current.yaml), just for troubleshooting.

 ### External Hook

 zerossl-ip-cert use `HTTP_CSR_HASH` validation method to verify domains (including ip address surely), get more information from the ZeroSSL official [documentation](https://zerossl.com/documentation/api/verify-domains/).

 So you should have a http server running and prepare hook programs to finish the domain verification.